-Making the jump to a Keurig coffee machine was a pretty big investment for me (I can be a bit frugal!)
+Making the jump to a Keurig coffee maker was a pretty big investment for me (I can be a bit frugal!)
 Once we made the switch to a Keurig I wanted to make sure I maintained it so I researched how to clean a Keurig and thought I would share that with y'all today.

-To clean the filter screen at the bottom of the reservoir simply run it under a strong stream of water or fill your reservoir with 2″ of water and agitate it.
+To clean the filter screen at the bottom of the reservoir simply run it under a strong stream of water or fill your reservoir with water and agitate it.
 Don't dry the reservoir or lid with a towel, let them air dry to avoid getting lint in your reservoir (and therefore your coffee!)

 To remove the K-cup holder hold it firmly on either side of the top and push up from the bottom with your other hand.
 It is clearly impossible for me to get a picture of myself doing this since I need one hand for the camera but I've shown the hand positions below-just do both together!
 You may need to very gently wiggle but don't force it or you will risk breaking it.

-Once you get your holder off you can pop it in the dishwasher on a LOW TEMPERATURE cycle.
+Once you get your holder off you can pop it in the dishwasher on a LOW-TEMPERATURE cycle.
 (Did you grasp the importance of the low temp there?)
 If you need to clear the exit needle at the bottom of the K-cup holder you can do so with a paper clip pushed up from the bottom.

 Reassemble your Keurig after all the parts are clean.
 Get ready to descale that bad boy if your Descale light is lit or it has been more than 3-6 months since your last descaling.

 When it is finished dump the vinegar into a sink and continue repeating the process until your Add Water light turns on.
-Let the Keurig sit (still on) for 4 hours.
-After the 4 hours dump any remaining vinegar in the reservoir down the sink and rinse it thoroughly.
+Let the Keurig sit (still on) for 1 hour.
+After the 1 hour dump any remaining vinegar in the reservoir down the sink and rinse it thoroughly.

 You're all done!